 Step 1 is the development and planning phase, which involves finding a location and setting a budget.
 The cost per square foot of course depends on the size of the building and the location.

 The second step is the pre-design phase, which involves considering the number, sizes, and purposes of rooms in the building.
 Plus the orientation of the building to local roads and utilities and materials and equipment for construction and their costs.
 Also cost estimates for the construction phase and a general construction timeline for outlining contracts.

 Step 3 is the design phase, where detailed drawings and schematics of the building are done, alongside several engineers, to ensure structural integrity and code compliance.

-Step 4 is the pre-construction phase, which is the most paperwork-heavy and involves getting required permits and insurance.
+The fourth step is the pre-construction phase, which is the most paperwork-heavy and involves getting required permits and insurance.

 Step 5 is the procurement phase, which is crucial for ensuring that the project is kept within budget.
 There must be a balance between budget and finding materials that will last.